Last Updated: January 6, 2025

 Download

-Click on the Download icon above to open the Travel.mpp file.
+Click the Download icon above to open the Travel.mpp file.

 When you open the Travel.mpp file, Zoom Entire Project.
 This command is on the Bridge Quick Access Toolbar.